 11.3.1.6.
-Information on whether or not indirect and natural GHG emissions and removals have been factored out effect of indirect and natural removals will be considered through the cap under Article 3.4 credits from the Forest management.
-For Croatia the cap was 0.265 Mt C per year.
+Information on whether or not indirect and natural GHG emissions and removals have been factored out

 Croatia has not factored out removals from elevated carbon dioxide concentrations, indirect nitrogen deposition or the dynamic effects of age structure resulting from activities prior to 1 January 1990, considering also that GPG gives no methods for factoring out.
-For the first commitment period, the